Get

 A Dog’s Perception of Elevators

-Through repeated exposure, a dog can form connections between entering an elevator and a specific outcome and might even connect it with going for a walk or another fun adventure.
+Through repeated exposure in a calm and rewarding manner, a dog can form positive connections between entering an elevator and a specific outcome and might even associate it with going for a walk, visiting family, or another fun adventure.

 dog with the owner inside the elevator